-- The actuary's best estimate of investment return on a non-fixed income asset would not be more favourable than a benchmark based on historical performance of assets of its class and characteristics. - The low and high margins for adverse deviations in the assumptions of common share dividends and real estate rental income would be respectively 5% and 20%. - The margin for adverse deviations in the assumption of common share and real estate capital gains would be 20% of the best estimate plus an assumption that those assets change in value at the time when the change is most adverse.
+- .11 Where reliable historical data are available the best estimate of investment return on a non-fixed income asset would not be more favourable than a benchmark based on historical performance of assets of its class and characteristics. - .12 Repealed

+Where the best estimate for a class of non-fixed income assets is based on reliable historical data, the margin for adverse deviations in the assumption of non-fixed income capital gains would be 20% of the best estimate plus an assumption that those assets change in value at the time when the change is most adverse.
 That time would be determined by testing, but usually would be the time when their book value is largest.
-The assumed change as a percentage of market value of a diversified portfolio of North American common shares would be 30%, and of any other portfolio would be in the range of 25% to 40% depending on the relative volatility of the two portfolios.
+The assumed change as a percentage of market value of a diversified portfolio of North American common shares would be 30%, and of any other portfolio would be in the range of 20% to 50% depending on the volatility relative to a diversified portfolio of North American common shares.